Hasandev08/Interview-questions/OOP.md

 ## 11- Destructor
 A destructor is a member function that is invoked automatically when the object goes out of scope or destroyed.
 A destructor has the same name as the class, preceded by a tilde ( ~ )

+## 12- Virtual Function
+- A virtual function is a member function of a class, and its functionality can be overridden in its derived class.
+This function can be implemented by using a keyword called virtual, and it can be given during function declaration.
+- A virtual function is a member function in the base class that we expect to redefine in derived classes.
+Basically, a virtual function is used in the base class in order to ensure that the function is overridden